Financial Assessment Procedure

 Accessibility

-All information and advice that you provide must be given in a way that the person/carer receiving it will best be able to understand and use.
+When providing information and advice to a person with Care and Support needs (or a carer with Support needs), it must be given in a way that it can be understood and used.
 This is a legal requirement of the Care Act.

 1. Whether the information can be provided in a different way;

-2. Whether you can take any additional steps to support the person/carer to understand it (for example talking through the information on the telephone or in person);
+2. Whether you can take any additional steps to support them to understand it (for example talking through the information on the telephone or in person);

-3. Whether it would be appropriate to appoint an independent advocate to support the person/carer to understand and use the information.
+3. Whether it would be appropriate to appoint an independent advocate to support them to understand and use the information.

 Need to know

 For the sole purpose of understanding information and advice there is no duty under the Care Act to provide an independent advocate.
-This must be a local decision, taking into account the available evidence and presenting circumstances.
+This is a local decision that should be made by taking into account the available evidence and presenting circumstances.

 6. Requesting a Financial Assessment